etnt/rusty-asteroids/README.md

 ```

 To get the Thrust and Shooting to behave smoothly I needed to slow down
 how fast they could react.
-This was done by making user of some `Timer`
+This was done by making use of some `Timer`
 structs stored in the game state that count down every frame.
 When they
 reach zero it is ok to react to either a thrust, or shoot, command.